mas-bandwidth/fps/001/README.md

 I'm able to run 1k clients on n1-standard-8 sending input packets at 100HZ, then scale up this up in a managed instance group (MIG) up to 1M players on google cloud.

-I can run a player server on c3-standard-44 modified so it has 22 cores visible (avoid 2 cores-per CPU) and tops out processing 50k players worth of inputs.
+I can run a player server on c3-standard-44 modified so it has 22 cpus (avoid 2 cores-per CPU) and it tops out processing ~50k players worth of inputs.

 Increasing CPU count on the player server instance doesn't allow more player inputs to be processed, so it's definitely IO bound.

+How much bandwidth is being sent?

+100 packets per-second, and each packet is around 1300 bytes (10 inputs @ 100 bytes + overhead).

+Per-client this gives 100*1300 bytes per-second -> 130,000 bytes/sec, or around 130 kilobytes/sec.

+Converting this to megabits, we see that each client sends just under 1mbit/sec for player inputs.

+With each player sending 1 mbit/sec, 1M players are sending 1,000,000 mbit/sec -> 1,000gbit/sec -> 1tbit/sec.

+That's a non-trivial amount of bandwidth.

+For 50k players we are sending 50,000 * 1mbit = 50,000 mbit/sec -> 50gbit/sec.
+No wonder google cloud is getting IO bound @ 50k players.

-This confirms the assumption of 20 player servers required for 1M players.
+Being conservative, it seems that 20 player servers with 100gbit/nics are required for 1M players.

-Assuming ~16k per-month per player server, the total player server cost per-month is: $320k USD
+Assuming ~20k per-month per-player server, the total player server cost per-month is $400k USD

 Verdict: *DEFINITELY POSSIBLE.*